kaedenano/spotify-stats/README.md

 ```

 ## Warning
-Much of this project is incomplete and has not yet applied for an API, so other users cannot use it yet.
+Much of this project is incomplete and has not yet applied for an API, so it is not available to other users.

 ## Screenshot